riatelab/geoimport/README.md

 ## Description

-This library is a high-level wrapper around gdal3.js to provide a simple interface for converting geospatial data to and from GeoJSON format.
+This library is a high-level wrapper around [gdal3.js](https://github.com/bugra9/gdal3.js) to provide a simple interface for converting geospatial data to and from GeoJSON format.

 ## Installation

 ## Overview

 This library provides a simple interface to convert geospatial data to and from GeoJSON format.
 It is built on top of gdal3.js, which is a WASM port of the GDAL library.

 It exposes the following functions:

-- `toGeoJSON`: Converts a supported vector dataset to GeoJSON format.
+- `toGeoJSON`: Converts a supported vector dataset to a GeoJSON FeatureCollection object.
-- `fromGeoJSON`: Converts a GeoJSON object to one of the supported vector dataset format.
+- `fromGeoJSON`: Converts a GeoJSON FeatureCollection object to one of the supported vector dataset format.

+- `toTable`: Converts a supported tabular dataset to a table (array of objects).
 - `fromTable`: Converts a table (array of objects) to a supported tabular dataset format.

-- `toTable`: Converts a supported tabular dataset to a table (array of objects).
-- `info`: Returns information about a vector or a tabular dataset, including the number of layers, layer names, geometry type, column names and the coordinate system.
+- `info`: Returns information about a vector or a tabular dataset, including the number of layers, layer names, geometry type, column names and the coordinate reference system.

 Supported geospatial formats include: